Axual/terraform-provider-axual/README.md

 3. Topic
 4. Topic Config
 5. Application
-6. Application principal
+6. Application Principal
-7. Application access grant
+7. Application Deployment
+8. Application Access Grant

 ### Delete order
 All resources can be deleted at once if **depends_on** argument is used like in examples.
 Otherwise, this is the correct resource deletion order:
-1. Application access grant
+1. Application Access Grant
-2. Application principal
+2. Application Deployment
-3. Application
+3. Application Principal
+4. Application
-4. Topic Config
+5. Topic Config
-5. Topic
+6. Topic
-6. Group
+7. Group
-7. User
+8. User

 ## Terraform Documentation